6c65726f79/Transmissionic/README.md

 Then access the Web UI as described [here](https://github.com/transmission/transmission/wiki/Web-Interface).

-### Linux
+## Linux

-You can install the .deb package if your distribution supports it.

-Otherwise, you must use the [AppImage](https://appimage.org/).
+Download the [AppImage](https://appimage.org/) from the [latest release](https://github.com/6c65726f79/Transmissionic/releases/latest) page.

 It's recommended to use [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) to take advantage of the torrent file assosiation and magnet link handling.

-### Other
+## Other

 Simply download the installer for the desired platform from the [latest release](https://github.com/6c65726f79/Transmissionic/releases/latest) page and install it.

 # Configuration

-### Web UI
+## Web UI

 You don't need to specify the server details as they will be automatically detected from the URL of the Web UI.

+### Default settings

 The settings are stored on the client side, but you can overwrite the default settings by creating a file named `default.json` in the root folder of the Web UI.